saidubundukamara/ib4me/IB4ME_PITCH_DECK.md

 Our platform is production-ready.
 It's not a prototype — it's a fully functional system with campaign management, payment processing, admin verification workflows, and enterprise-grade security.

 We've signed an MOU with Connaught Hospital — Sierra Leone's largest public hospital — to verify medical campaigns.
 Our payment integration with Monime is live, supporting Orange Money, AfriMoney, and credit cards.
+And we've built full support for organizations — NGOs and charities can register with KYB verification and run multiple campaigns at lower processing fees.

 And here's what proves the market exists: we've already run fundraising campaigns off-platform, using WhatsApp groups and manual processes.
 They work — people donate.
 We've proven the demand.
 Now we have the technology to scale it.